When Should You Make a Will?

 While there is some debate regarding who should make a will and when that should happen, there is no debate about the importance of having one for certain groups of people.

-If you are unsure about whether or not you need a will, it can be helpful to conduct some independent research, assess your situation, and potentially speak with an estate planning lawyer.
+If you are unsure about whether or not you need a will, it can be helpful to conduct some independent research and assess your situation; then speak to an estate planning lawyer in your area.